Home / Use Cases / Audiences / High-Net-Worth Households

 Common questions from high-net-worth households

 No. County property records are government records and can't be removed.
-What we do is remove the data broker listings that aggregate and republish those records alongside your phone number, email, family members, and estimated net worth.
+What we do is remove the data listings that aggregate and republish those records alongside your phone number, email, family members, and estimated net worth.
 The original filing stays, but it stops being one click away in a Google search.

 Yes.
 Our scans check all known addresses associated with your name, not just your current residence.
 Broker profiles often include full address histories.
 We submit removal requests for all listings regardless of which address they display.